With interests in science and nature, the author explores topics from a unique and sometimes controversial perspective.

-In the heart of Africa, in the Congo River Basin, it is said there lives a ferocious creature known to the local people as Mokele Mbembe.
-It is a huge beast, as big as an elephant, and even though it is an herbivore it will violently attack any man or animal that comes near.
-It is semi-aquatic, and dwells in Lake Tele and the largely unexplored swamp jungles that surround the lake.
+In the heart of Africa, in the Congo River Basin, it is said there lives a ferocious creature known to the local people as Mokele-Mbembe.
+It is a gigantic beast, as big as an elephant, and even though it is an herbivore it will violently attack any man or animal that comes near.
+It is semi-aquatic and dwells in Lake Tele and the unexplored swamp jungles that surround the lake.

-The rhinoceros is an aggressive animal, and Mokele Mbembe is sometimes characterized as having a single horn.
-In the past there have been species of rhino that spent more time in water than the black and white rhino species in Africa today.
-Certainly it is conceivable that the forests of the Congo may be hiding a new species of rhino yet to be discovered.
+The rhinoceros is an aggressive animal, and Mokele-Mbembe is sometimes characterized as having a single horn.
+In the past, there have been species of rhino that spent more time in the water than the black and white rhino species in Africa today.
+Certainly, it is conceivable that the forests of the Congo may hide a new species of rhino yet to be discovered.

-As interesting as that would be, other accounts of Mokele Mbembe present an even more intriguing image of the beast.
-While it is an animal with a body similar in size and design to an elephant’s, some witness accounts report it as having long neck and tail.
-If true, this description means it is unlike any known animal living in Africa today, or anywhere on this planet for that matter.
+As interesting as that would be, other accounts of Mokele-Mbembe present an even more intriguing image of the beast.
+While it is an animal with a body similar in size and design to an elephant’s, some witness accounts report it as having a long neck and tail.
+If true, this description means it is unlike any known animal living in Africa today, or anywhere on this planet.

-However, it does match the description of a creature that walked this earth millions of years ago: A sauropod dinosaur.
+However, it matches the description of a creature that walked this earth millions of years ago, a living dinosaur.